sanjaykumar0324/final-assignment/README.md

 If you want to test with a mock API:

 1. Go to [MockAPI](https://mockapi.io)
-2. Paste your JSON data into the provided field and generate a link.
+2. Paste the JSON data into the provided field and generate a link.
-3. Replace the existing links in src/redux/slices/categorySlice.js and src/redux/slices/blogSlice.js with your new Mock API URL.
+3. Replace the existing links in src/redux/slices/categorySlice.js and src/redux/slices/blogSlice.js with  new Mock API URL.

 ## Contact
 For inquiries, please email me at [sanju4232908@gmail.com](mailto:sanju4232908@gmail.com).